saparprayag/prayag-shell-ex/README.md

 Overall, I have consistently taken ownership of projects, demonstrated initiative in process improvements, and contributed technical solutions that have made a meaningful difference to the team’s productivity and the company’s operations.
 My leadership skills have matured through this process, and I am committed to continuously building on these experiences to take on more advanced responsibilities in the future.

+Over the past year, I have made significant contributions by developing Python applications that streamlined team operations, automated tasks, and improved workflow efficiency.
+I took ownership of key projects like simplifying team updates, managing on-call details, and creating tools that saved setup time.
+I also implemented a ServiceNow extension to increase productivity.
+In addition, I improved AWS cloud infrastructure by optimizing cost, security, and performance.
+These efforts reflect my commitment to continuous learning, process improvement, and leadership, as I continue to grow and take on more advanced responsibilities.